Akis32/GEE_Wildfire_Recovery_App/README.md

     - Info for the land cover of POI (for EU)
 - **Step 4:** Use the pan icon (UI No7) to exit drawing mode an navigate on the map

-**Note**: Cloud coverage can affect results, so ensure your AOI images are cloud-free.